ShreySoni140/Machine-Learning-Internship-Project-by-Internship-Studio/README.md

 # Marketing Campaign for Banking Products

-It is a Machine Learning Internship Project offered by Internship Studio
+A Machine Learning Internship Project for Machine Learning course offered by Internship Studio

 The objective of this Project is to predict the likelihood of a liability customer buying personal loans.